Lindokuhle001/phone-number-service/README.md

 # Start the NestJS Microservice:

-Navigate to the NestJS microservice directory by running: cd Server/phone-number-generator.
-Install Dependencies run: ```npm install```
+Navigate to the NestJS microservice directory by running: ```cd Server/phone-number-validator-microservice``` Install Dependencies run: ```npm install```
 Start the microservice with: ```npm start```.